deepshitgoeshere/jona.io/blog/meteor-invite-system.md

 ---
-title: How to create an invite-based login system in Meteor
+title: how to create an invite-based login system in meteor
 short: meteor-invitesystem
 date: 2015-10-27
 description: It's easy, really!